 DON’T DREAD THE HOLIDAYS.
-Most religion reporters write stories the major holidays of major faiths.
+Most religion reporters write stories about the major holidays of major faiths.
 Most also approach these stories with some amount of dread.
 But the smart ones use holidays as an opportunity to explore issues related to wider themes.
 They find a person, an event, an issue, a ritual or a trend to view through the lens of the holiday.

 There is an argument to be made for not observing major religious holidays with enterprise pieces—after all, seven or more holidays can eat up a lot of one reporter’s time during a year.
-Creative alternatives include photo essays or single photos, a QA, a book review or stories by writers in other departments about something related to the holiday—travel, food, etc.
+Creative alternatives include photo essays or single photos, a Q&A, a book review or stories by writers in other departments about something related to the holiday—travel, food, etc.

 Rely on people power